-Benefits for medically necessary gender affirming care services are subject to the same cost-shares that you would pay for inpatient or outpatient treatment for other covered medical conditions, for all ages.
+Benefits for medically necessary transgender services are subject to the same cost-shares that you would pay for inpatient or outpatient treatment for other covered medical conditions, for all ages.
 To find the amounts you are responsible for, please see the Summary of Your Costs earlier in this booklet.

-Benefits are provided for all gender affirming care surgical services which meet the Premera medical policy, including facility and anesthesia charges related to the surgery.
+Benefits are provided for all transgender surgical services which meet the Premera medical policy, including facility and anesthesia charges related to the surgery.
 Our medical policies are available from Customer Service, or at www.premera.com.

-Benefits for gynecological, urologic and genital surgery for covered medical and surgical conditions, other than as part of gender affirming care surgery, are covered under the surgical benefits applicable to those conditions.
+Benefits for gynecological, urologic and genital surgery for covered medical and surgical conditions, other than as part of transgender surgery, are covered under the surgical benefits applicable to those conditions.